larsh0103/retell-custom-llm-python-demo/README.md

 It also uses unstructured to process unstructered data and feed it into Datastax rag database, which in turn is what is used to ensure that the interactions with historical characters are grounded in truth.

-We have a vector database that is public here - (url)
+We have a vector database that is public: `https://3cb6dbc5-f10f-43ba-9f2d-7af047ef7523-us-east1.apps.astra.datastax.com` that you can connect to by setting the ASTRA_ENDPOINT environment variable to that and ASTRA_TOKEN to our read-only token: `AstraCS:SxlTXLOHmGZawqimghkMDaeK:5c6cbc041fb72579587e5d933982704e728b9535148a250f9ce20c7518442d09`

 If you want to create your own, follow the steps below: